NandoBaroni/NandoBaroni/README.md

 - 🔭 I’m currently studying in the Spiced Academy + MDN, W3 SChools and ChatGPT's help
 - 🌱 I’m learning IT
 - 👯 I’m looking forward to collaborate with this industry
-- 🤔 I’m looking for help with all-tech trends and IT related subjects
-- 📫 How to reach me: By email or Whatsapp, but I'm not gonna lie: Answering phones is not my forte (I'm partially deaf and I use hearing aid), so avoid the audio approach, messages work better.
+- 📫 How to reach me: By email or Whatsapp, please avoid the audio approach, messages work better.

 Things I love and cannot afford (for now) below =P I already possess one, but each kind has its own sound personality.